MCKnaus/mcknaus.github.io/index.md

 title:
 ---

 I am an Assistant Professor of Econometrics at the [Swiss Institute for Empirical Economic Research](https://sew.unisg.ch/en) of the [University of St. Gallen](https://www.unisg.ch/) and part of the [Data and Method Consulting](https://www.unisg.ch/data-consulting) that advices students and faculty regarding their empirical work.
+I am moving to a tenure track position at the University of Tübingen in August 2022.

 My research interests are at the intersection of causal inference and machine learning to answer questions in empirical, mostly labor, economics.
 In particular I am currently working on the estimation of *average* and *heterogeneous* treatment effects as well as *optimal policy* estimation.
 See my [research section](https://mcknaus.github.io/menu/research.html) or [Google Scholar](https://scholar.google.ch/citations?user=E604REwAAAAJ&hl=en) for more details.

 ### News
+* February 2022: I accepted a tenure track position at the [University of Tübingen](https://uni-tuebingen.de/en/faculties/faculty-of-economics-and-social-sciences/subjects/school-of-business-and-economics/school-of-business-and-economics/business-and-economics/top-news/newsfullview-wiwi-top-news-aktuell/article/new-professor-michael-knaus/).
+I am looking forward to the start in August 2022.

 * October 2021: New working paper with [Phillip Heiler](https://pure.au.dk/portal/en/persons/phillip-heiler(0edac9c1-832b-4455-8865-1d71b3bdb91a).html) called "Effect or Treatment Heterogeneity?
 Policy Evaluation with Aggregated and Disaggregated Treatments" available on [arXiv](https://arxiv.org/abs/2110.01427)

 * June 2021: Teaching PhD course in [Supervised and Causal Machine Learning](https://www.hche.uni-hamburg.de/veranstaltungen/phd-kurse/2021-04-27-phd-course-michael-knaus-website.pdf) at the University of Hamburg